F&B market assessments in East Africa, grocery store with African woman

 Research Objectives

-2. Update/adapt an existing version of the HSR model (HSR+) to assess product healthiness with a
+2. Update/adapt an existing version of the HSR model (HSR+) to assess product healthiness with a specific focus on micronutrients and fortification.

 3. Understand if unhealthy processed foods are being fortified and marketed (e.g. fortified biscuits).

-4. Develop a contextualized version of our existing company policy and commitment methodology to
+4. Develop a contextualised version of our existing company policy and commitment methodology to assess companies’ nutrition practices and policies in East Africa (tailored to national and regional context).

 5. Map the current investment landscape in both countries and the materiality of fortification.